stevekinney/anthropic-batch-api-example/README.md

 # Anthropic Batch API Example

-This is the companion code for my post on [Using Anthropic's Message Batch API with Temporal](https://stevekinney.com/writing/anthropic-batch-api-with-temporal).
+This is the companion code for my post on [Using Anthropic's Message Batches API with Temporal](https://stevekinney.com/writing/anthropic-batch-api-with-temporal).

 To install dependencies: